cvonfeldt/BOTS-Splunk/BOTS v1 - Web Brute Force Investigation/README.md

 ## Overview
 This documents an investigation into a website defacement attack against imreallynotbatman.com, a Wayne Enterprises web property.
 The attack was carried out by the threat actor group Po1s0n1vy.
 All activity was investigated using Splunk with data sources including Suricata IDS, Fortigate firewall, stream:http, and Sysmon logs.

+**Vendor-agnostic Sigma detection rules were authored from detected attack behavior observed during the investigation.**

 ---

 ## Context: